-Muslim writers often differ from one another when quoting from the Gospels, there was no standard text in use.
-Carra de Vaux in the Islamic Encyclopaedia actually identified six different groups of manuscripts, giving some idea of the number of variant texts.
-(40) Ibn Hazm's text differed from the current version in two ways.
+Muslim writers often differ from one another when quoting from the gospels, there was no standard text in use.
+Carra de Vaux in The Encyclopedia of Islam actually identified six different groups of Arabic manuscripts, giving some idea of the number of variant texts.
+(40) Ibn Hazm's text differed from the general-used current version in two ways.

-Firstly, there are differences in vocabulary, e.g. "The Lamb of God" which is described as " hamal" in the Arabic version is rendered "kharuf" by Ibn Hazm.
+Firstly, there are differences in vocabulary; e.g., "The Lamb of God," which is described as Hamal in the Arabic version, is rendered Kharuf by Ibn Hazm.
 Many other examples of this kind will be discussed later.
 Secondly, Ibn Hazm does not divide his quotations into verses, neither do the chapter divisions he uses correspond to the current scripture.

-Available data does not offer any help in identifying which text was used by the author of al-Fisal.
-Specialist studies have failed to ascertain the origins of the Biblical citations in al-Fisal.
+Available data does not offer any help in identifying which text was used by the author of Al-Faisal.
+Specialist studies have failed to ascertain the origins of the biblical citations in Al-Faisal.
 (41)

-Extra-Canonical Texts
+Extra-Canonical texts

-Ibn Hazm, having enumerated the Books of the New Testament, noted that in addition to those books accepted as sacred by Christians, there were other books written by the Patriarchs and Bishops: e.g. the the six oecumenical councils and all the productions of the minor or local councils, (42) which were important, if not sacred, and which were described individually and in detail by Ibn Khaldun.
-(43) and Al-Yaqubi, along with the rules for conducting ritual which were put forward by King Recared (C. 601 A.H.) (written wrongly as Zachariah by Ibn Hazm elsewhere).
-(44) Finally, it should be noted that the author of al-Fisal was acquainted with the Christian martyrology.
+Ibn Hazm, having enumerated the books of the New Testament, noted that in addition to those books accepted as sacred by Christians, there were other books written by the patriarchs and bishops: e.g., the six ecumenical councils and all the productions of the minor or local councils, which were important, if not sacred, and which were described individually and in detail by Ibn Khaldun and al-Yaqubi, along with the rules for conducting ritual which were put forward by

+King Recared (d.
+601 A.H.) (written wrongly as Zachariah by Ibn Hazm elsewhere).
+Finally, it should be noted that the author of Al-Faisal was acquainted with Christian martyrology.